eskinmi/seqopt/README.md

 ### scorers
 `seqopt.scorer` module manages the scoring schema of feed from a given experiment, with out of box such as `LogNorm`, `MinMaxNorm`, or `StandardNorm`.
+Scorer.score function accepts a feed argument, which is either the last feed, or aggregation of all feeds in the experiment (based on per_episode arg).
 The `Scorers` object allows users to use make their own scorers.
 In order to write a custom scorer, one can use the following approach:

 ```py
 from seqopt import optimizers